COVID 19 and Pregnancy

 According to the Mayo Clinic, the risks seem to be low, but the virus has not been around long enough to properly study it or know its long-term effects.
 For you and your baby’s health, it is important to take precautions and know what symptoms to look for.

-Precautions to Take About Pregnancy and COVID-19
+Precautions to Take When Pregnant to Avoid COVID-19

 Wearing a mask and social distancing are important.
-In 2020, prenatal care should include Covid-19 testing.
+In 2025, prenatal care should include Covid-19 testing.
 Talk to your doctor about not only testing but about options for your appointments.
 If your pregnancy is low-risk, maybe some of your doctor visits could be on Zoom.
 Perhaps you could attend some childbirth classes online?

 Symptoms of a Current COVID-19 Infection